PARK FAQ

 Food

-Multiple food trucks are parked at Brewer Fountain Plaza on Boston Common spring, summer, and fall.
-The Frog Pond Boston Common café is open seasonally.
-There are a number small food and drink carts throughout the Common.
+Multiple food trucks may be parked at Brewer Fountain Plaza on Boston Common during the summer.
+The Frog Pond Boston Common Café is open seasonally.
+You can also find a number small food and drink carts throughout the Common.
 No food is available in the Garden or the Mall.

 Fountains and Irrigation